ReMendess/ReMendess/README.md

 ## 🏆 Achievements

-- 📘 Pursuing an MBA in Data Science and Artificial Intelligence
+- 💹 MBA in Data Science and Artificial Intelligence
+- 📘 Inteligence Artificial Degree in progress.
 - 📚 Completed courses in Machine Learning, Deep Learning, and Data Analysis
 - 📝 Regularly attending to data science meetups and conferences